eliedz/eliedz.github.io/index.md

 ## What does this tell us
-Neither the Google Trends data nor the extended Wikipedia data support our (and the author's) hypothesis.
+Our analyses do not show any chilling effects as pronounced or significant as English Wikipedia over the original time period.
+Neither the Google Trends data nor the extended Wikipedia data support the author's hypothesis.
 In the best case scenario, the chilling effects only happen short term but eventually diminish after some time.
 Another possible theory would be that these pageview drops are because of the introduction of new features to Google's search function that circumvents people's need to visit Wikipedia pages.
 This caused a significant drop at the launch of the feature and then the pageviews started to increase again along with general internet usage.